Direct Download Apk

 The bad: The low-resolution screen and 3-megapixel camera disappoint.

-The bottom line: For $99, the Nokia Asha 501 is worth getting if you want a small, simple, colorful feature phone.
-However, U.S. denizens will have to buy it unlocked.
+$99, the Nokia Asha 501 is worth getting if you want a small, simple,

 The Asha 501 fits the bill of compact and budget-friendly feature phone that does what it sets out to do, although the trade-off between cost and hardware quality shows, especially in the screen and camera departments.